alexanderflorean/BSc-JavSoCoClassifier/README.md

 To start working in the environment, run following to install required packages:
 `pip3 install -r requirements.txt`

+If unable to run the jupyter lab code, try removing the modin.pandas package and use pandas instead.
+When doing this also remove the ray package and the following 2 lines `ray.shutdown()` and `ray.init()`.

 ---

 #### preprocess settings